Feesh09/Bitcoin_Miner/README.md

 # Bitcoin_Miner
 Made with Java.
 This game is a product of Idiot Games®.
 If you want to repost or distribute just ask (NOT guaranteed yes).
 Idiot Games® is privately owned and operated.
 Idiot Games® uses GitHub and Code.org to create and publish our content.
 Sargent Fuzzyboots is owner of Idiot Games®.

 Bitcoin Miner.
-This game was made so people could play games even if your school blockedall the game sites.
+This game was made so people could play games even if your school blocked all the game sites.
 I looked at games I can make and games I play the most and clicker games was at the top.
 I hope this game works but who knows.
 Code.org and Github were used to make this game. "howimade" is what it took to make the game.
 This game has 10 codes, 9 miners, 1 ultra miner, soundtrack, click upgrades, auto miner, auto miner upgrades, and a currency changer.